The Little Golden Calf: Cultural influence

-The book contributed a number of catchphrases and colorful terms into the Russian language, such as "Horns and Hoofs company ("Рога и копыта")" and "Children of Lieutenant Schmidt", see the Wikiquote page for the book for more.
+The book contributed a number of catchphrases and colorful terms into the Russian language, such as "Horns and Hoofs company ("Рога и копыта")" for dummy corporation, "sitz-chairman" for a chairman with no real rights, and "Children of Lieutenant Schmidt" for con men, see the Wikiquote page for the book for more.

 Adaptations

 Mikhail Schweitzer made a black-and-white film The Golden Calf (1968) with Sergey Yursky as Bender.
 It was adapted as Mechty Idiota (Idiot's Dreams, 1993) by director Vasili Pichul, starring pop singer Sergei Krylov as Bender.

 The Russian Channel One aired an eight-part TV series The Golden Calf (2006) starring Oleg Menshikov as Bender.
-Miklós Szinetár directed a 3.30 hours Hungarian adaptation TV-series Aranyborjú(1974) starring Iván Darvas as Ostap Bender.
+Miklós Szinetár directed a 3.30 hours Hungarian adaptation TV-series Aranyborjú (1974) starring Iván Darvas as Ostap Bender.

 The 2009 translation into English, The Little Golden Calf by Annie O. Fisher (published by Russian Life Books) was the first unabridged, uncensored translation into English of the novel.
-The translation won the 2010 AATSEEL Award for Best Translation into English from any Slavic Language.
+The translation won the 2010 AATSEEL Award for Best Translation into English from any Slavic language.